New York Knicks Odds: Spreads, Totals, Props, NBA Playoffs

 Point Spread

 The point spread considers the margin of victory rather than just which team is victorious.
-Take the below point spreads in a game between the New York Knicks and New York Knicks:
+Take the point spreads below in a game between the New York Knicks and the New York Knicks:

 Knicks +4.5 (-115)